-As an application for reconsideration to cure a jurisdictional defect concerns the validity of the initial decision, such applications are often made soon after the decision.
+As an application for reconsideration to cure a jurisdictional error concerns the validity of the initial decision, such applications should be made soon after the decision is issued.
 However, new evidence to support an application under section 256 may not arise until a few years after the decision.
 For that reason, parties may seek reconsideration on both grounds at the same time or separately.